-Rotary Round (Walk 'n' Wheel) (as featured in North Somerset Life October 2014 edition)
+Whittlestone Walk 'n' Wheel (as featured in North Somerset Life October 2014 edition as the Rotary Round)

 You may have noticed some signs going up around Nailsea and Wraxall, signs that could be for a walk.
 But they also suggest a walk with a difference.
 They have the wheelchair symbol on them.
 So what's this then?

-Well, we have developed our shortest Charity Walk into a walk that is suitable for everyone - a Walk and Wheel and we are calling it the Rotary Round -
+Well, we have developed our shortest Charity Walk into a walk that is suitable for everyone - a Walk and Wheel and we are calling it the WHITTLESTONE WALK N' WHEEL.

-The ROTARY ROUND takes you round the Trendlewood parts of Nailsea and the Lodge Lane parts of Wraxall.
+The WHITTLESTONE WALK N' WHEEL takes you round the Trendlewood parts of Nailsea and the Lodge Lane parts of Wraxall.

 - You'll see preserved woodland and pass by an ancient quarry.